-rifampin, isoniazid, and pyrazinamide (Oral route)
+Rifampin, isoniazid, and pyrazinamide (Oral)

-Uses For rifampin, isoniazid, and pyrazinamide
+Uses for rifampin, isoniazid, and pyrazinamide

-rifampin, isoniazid, and pyrazinamide is available only with your doctor's prescription.
+This medicine is available only with your doctor's prescription.

-Before Using rifampin, isoniazid, and pyrazinamide
+Before using rifampin, isoniazid, and pyrazinamide

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
-For rifampin, isoniazid, and pyrazinamide, the following should be considered:
+For this medicine, the following should be considered:

-Tell your doctor if you have ever had any unusual or allergic reaction to rifampin, isoniazid, and pyrazinamide or any other medicines.
+Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.